 TOPIC: Youth, Women, ICT.
 Internet, RCDF

 The 12th of August was selected as the commemoration day for youth by the United Nations through a resolution passed in 1999.
 Commemorated annually since the year 2000, it is a day that has been set aside to highlight various issues that affect the youth globally.
 Since its first commemoration in 2000, the day has attracted worldwide attention.
-It has brought to light some serious issues for governments and other development players to pay attention to while aligning their proposed initiatives to global, regional and national development agendas; policy formulation, consultation and implementation processes, among others, but especially the current and future needs of youth
+It has brought to light some serious issues for governments and other development players to pay attention to while aligning their proposed initiatives to global, regional and national development agendas; policy formulation, consultation, and implementation processes, among others, but especially the current and future needs of youth

 Countries across the world tend to align their national themes to the global one or even at times choose to use the same.
 This year Uganda’s national theme in commemoration of the day was “Transforming Education for responsible citizenship and employment creation”.
 Uganda has one of the youngest populations worldwide coupled with an unemployment rate of 2.59% according to 2018 estimates by ILO.
-The levels of unemployment continue to rise despite an increase in entrepreneurship training offered by government and other stakeholders.
-Rural youth are at an even greater advantage as major economic earners like agriculture are becoming less popular due to various reasons including; poor farming methods, land fragmentation & ownership, climate change among others.
+The levels of unemployment continue to rise despite an increase in entrepreneurship training offered by the government and other stakeholders.
+Rural youth are at an even greater advantage as major economic earners like agriculture are becoming less popular due to various reasons including; poor farming methods, land fragmentation & ownership, and climate change among others.

 One identifiable gap amidst all these challenges is the lack of digital skills.
-Coupled with various interventions, digital skilling could be the solution to addressing these challenges and more so present more opportunities and career options for rural youth.
+Coupled with various interventions, digital skilling could be the solution to addressing these challenges and present more opportunities and career options for rural youth.